mdn/browser-compat-data/docs/data-guidelines/index.md

 ### Bun versioning

-Since Bun upgrades the WebKit version in every patch release, which may include new features, BCD tracks patch releases for Bun.
+Since Bun upgrades the WebKit version also in patch releases, which may include new features, BCD tracks patch releases for Bun.

 ### Choosing `"preview"` values